 - Revising a piece of writing for grammar, style, and clarity

-- Make minor changes to the text, such as correcting spelling errors and ensuring that sentences are properly constructed.
+- Make minor changes to the text, such as correcting spelling errors (such as openned or opened) and ensuring that sentences are properly constructed.

 - Suggest ways to improve the overall flow of the piece.